Irritable bowel syndrome (IBS) is the most common gastrointestinal disorder and is estimated to effect 10%-15% of adults worldwide.

 Since those with IBS might follow a restricted diet or struggle with their digestion, it makes sense to consider any potential nutritional deficiencies.
 Studies suggest those with IBS are much more likely to be deficient in Vitamin D and that supplementing could be beneficial.
 Since many of us suffer with low levels of the sunshine vitamin during the winter months already, it’s certainly worth getting your levels checked with BetterYou’s testing kit.

-Another key vitamin is vitamin B12.
+Another of the key vitamins is vitamin B12.
 Since B12 needs a healthy gut with adequate stomach acid to be properly absorbed, it’s reasonable to consider those with IBS could be potentially running low in it.
 If you regular suffer from fatigue, numbness or tingling, or shortness of breath (all signs of deficiency), then talk to your doctor about getting tested and consider topping up with an intra-oral form for maximum absorption— such as BetterYou’s Boost B12.
 As it is absorbed through the mouth rather than relying on the digestive system.

 Topping up Your Gut Bacteria

 Unless you’ve been living under a rock, you’ve probably heard of the gut microbiome.
 Studies suggest this bacteria balance could become out of whack for those with IBS.
 Tucking into fermented foods-such as kefir and sauerkraut-can help up your intake of but you might also choose a probiotic supplement.
-There’s so many different supplements on the market that it’s important to do your research.
+There are so many different supplements on the market that it’s important to do your research.

-Finding Your Dietary Triggers
+Finding Your Dietary IBS Triggers

 There’s no ‘one’ diet for IBS but keeping a food diary is a great way to figure out what foods could be bothering your belly.
 Some IBS sufferers find they are sensitive to lactose or gluten, however it’s important to chat to your GP before making big changes to your diet (and ruling out coeliac disease if you haven’t already).
 You’ve most likely heard of the low FODMAP diet—a diet that limits short chain carbohydrates that can ferment in the gut and cause bloating and other IBS symptoms.
 It’s been proven effective in helping manage IBS symptoms but as it’s a complex diet, it’s always best to follow it under the watchful eye of a dietician.